 "The best way to get started is talk to experts or other competent people, and join a community of others wanting to learn," says Matt Jones, head of analytics at Tessella.

 If you have a data science team within your company – go and talk to them, get mentoring and advice.

-If not, go online and look at Topcoder and Kaggle, which both have huge communities of machine learning experts and run competitions where you can learn to solve specific problems, Jones advises.
+You can also head online and over to Topcoder and Kaggle, which both support vast communities of machine learning experts and run competitions where you can learn to solve specific problems, Jones advises.

 There are also plenty of free online courses to choose from.
 Andrew Ng’s machine learning course on Coursera is one of the best, according to Raghu Ramanujan, head of data science at Twizoo.

 Ramanujan also recommends two textbooks: the classic, Chris Bishop's Pattern Recognition and Machine Learning and Learning From Data by Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-

 Another book worth reading is Peter Norvig’s Artificial Intelligence: A Modern Approach, according to Alex Lavin, software engineer at Numenta.

 "It’s important to fundamentally understand the algorithms you’ll be using, otherwise every machine learning method is a black box and the best you can do is blindly throw them at problems...
 You’re going to fail, often, but that’s how to best learn machine learning techniques," he adds.